home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 - Swift/Objective-C: [swift-sodium](https://github.com/jedisct1/swift-sodium) (official library maintained by Sodium developers).

 For other languages, please see the list of [Bindings for other languages](https://download.libsodium.org/doc/bindings_for_other_languages).
-If more than one choice is available, we recommend using the choice most recently updated.
+If more than one choice is available, we recommend using the choice most recently updated as well as most peer reviewed (a easy way to check this is seeing how many GitHub stars a project has).

 ### Configuration